-Shoebox-sized cubesat constellation proposed to detect hidden nuclear weapons in orbit under Outer Space Treaty
+Shoebox-sized detection concepts could help monitor nuclear weapons in space under the Outer Space Treaty

 Discovered 2026-07-08T08:11:08.590076-07:00 | 2026-07-08T08:11:08.590076-07:00